jimsihk/moodle-php-nginx/README.md

 # Dockerfile.plugins
 FROM jimsihk/alpine-moodle:dev

-# Install additional plugins, a space separated arg, (optional)
+# Install additional plugins, a space/comma separated arg, (optional)
 # Run install-plugin-list with argument "-f" to force install
 #   if the plugin is not compatible with current Moodle version
 ARG ARG_MOODLE_PLUGIN_LIST=""